IBM/kar/docs/getting-started.md

        Kubernetes cluster using Docker on your development machine.
-       Using kind is only supported in KAR's "dev" mode where you will be building your own docker images of the KAR system components and push them into kind's local docker registry.
+       Using kind is only supported in KAR's "dev" mode where you will be building your own docker images of the KAR system components and pushing them into kind's local docker registry.
        Once you have Docker installed, just run [start-kind.sh](../scripts/start-kind.sh) to create a virtual
        cluster properly configured for running KAR.